Getting familiar with PHP 5.3.2

 build/packagetest for a

-PHP project of mine, but it did not work due to small modifications in PHP 5.3.2.
+PHP project of mine, but it didn’t work due to changes in PHP 5.3.2.

 First of all,

-get_class no longer accepts string parameters anymore, so I will
+get_class no longer accepts string parameters, so I will have to

-just have to change all the places where I use it.
-Thank GOD for all unit tests!
+change all places where I use it.
+Thank GOD for unit tests!
+I used

 is_string, which is a lot cleaner.